s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 * And for pairs of these nodes we have some measurement, ie whether some battle occurred.

-* Typically political scientists we organize this data into large dyadic arrays, in which we have senders down a column, receivers down another, and then the relation between the two.
+* Typically political scientists organize this data into large dyadic frames, in which we have senders down a column, receivers down another, and then the relation between the two.
 This typically makes for some very large datasets.

 * Another way of organizing this information is in terms of an adjacency matrix.
 Here in the case of a directed network we have nodes listed as senders on the rows and receivers on the column.
 The cross-sections define the relation from i to j.
-And the diagonals are typically undefined since we dont consider countries as being able to send conflicts to themselves.
+And the diagonals are typically undefined since we dont consider actors as being able to send an action to themselves.

 * And then last people like me always feel the need to take these adjacency matrices and try to make a network out of 'em.